onefootprint/Swift-Onboarding-Components/backend/STYLE_GUIDE.md

   - name handlers `[method]`, for example `user::biometric::init::post` corresponds to `POST /user/biometric/init`
   - request/response structs in the same module above the handler or in a `types.rs` if they are going to be used in more places
 - DB tables:
-  - Make table names plural and snake_case
+  - Make table names snake_case
   - When writing foreign keys for `referencing_table_name.referencing_column_name -> referenced_table_name.referenced_column_name`:
     - Foreign key constraints should be named `fk_{referencing_table_name}_{referencing_column_name}`.
 Diesel relies upon foreign key constraint names being unique to infer which tables have a `joinable!` macro invocation.
     - You should always create an index on the referencing column in the referencing table unless you are omitting it for a good reason.
 These indexes are frequently used in joins, and are occasionally used in internal postgres operations when performing queries on the _referenced_ table.
 Name the index `{referencing_table_name}_{referencing_column_name}`.